 2.1 The Business

-The Game Garage video game store will be a video game store located in an emergent community in Los Angles, California.
-After conducting a market survey and feasibility studies, we concluded that Baldwin Park, Los Angles, is the right location to launch our video game store business plan.
-According to our video games store business plan, we will equip our gaming outlet with numerous payment methods.
-Furthermore, apart from providing video games and related products at affordable prices, we will ensure that our customer care services are second to none in the whole of Los Angles.
+The Game Garage video game store will be a video game store located in an emergent community in Los Angeles, California.
+After conducting a market survey and feasibility studies, we concluded that Baldwin Park, Los Angeles, is the right location to launch our video game store business plan.
+According to our video games store business plan, we will equip our gaming outlet with numerous facilities.
+Furthermore, apart from providing video games and related products at affordable prices, we will ensure that our customer care services are second to none in the whole of Los Angeles.

 2.2 Management of Video Store Business

 The owner of The Game Garage will be Mr. Helery.
 He has extensive experience working in managerial positions in various video game stores.
 Being an experienced person, he will soon be able to drive his business towards success.

 In this business plan to start your own video rental store , we’re providing all the details of ecommerce startup business plan to help you devise a plan for your startup.

 Our potential and recurring customers are identified as follows:

 - Other Video Game Stores